Jelgava: Late modern period

 Mitau further expanded after the construction of its railway in 1868.
 The development of its infrastructure encouraged rural Latvians to migrate to the city, as merchants, craftsmen, teachers, and officials.
 By 1914 Mitau had over 45,000 inhabitants.
 However, Mitau suffered considerably after the outbreak of World War I in 1914.
 The spirited defence of Mitau by two battalions of the Latvian Home Guard in 1915 helped inspire the formation of the Latvian Rifles.
 German troops occupied the city during the war, and British prisoners of war, sent there as forced labour, suffered atrocious conditions and treatment.
 After the war, in 1919, Mitau became a battleground between Bolshevik Red Guards, German paramilitaries, and Latvian freedom-fighters.
 After the victory of the latter group in November 1919, Mitau renamed to Jelgava, became an important city in independent Latvia.
 In 1925 a sugar factory was built in Jelgava, the first such factory in Latvia.
 In 1939 Jelgava Academy of Agriculture opened in the Jelgava Palace.

+World War II

 As a result of the Nazi-Soviet Pact of 1939, Jelgava was occupied and annexed with the rest of Latvia by the Soviet Union in 1940.
 Many of the city's remaining German population were resettled into the territory of German-occupied Poland during the Nazi–Soviet population transfers.
 German forces from Army Group North occupied Jelgava from 1941 to 1944 until the re-capture of the city by the Red Army.
 During World War II, German police along with Latvian auxiliary police murdered the Jewish inhabitants of the city during a series of mass shootings (see Jelgava massacres).
 The main synagogue was burned to the ground.